current internship opportunities

 For off-campus internships, if the student receives any remuneration for the internship, including but not limited to pay, room, or board, the student is NOT covered by CSU workers' compensation but is covered by the hosting entity's workers' compensation or insurance.If the student does not receive any remuneration for an off-campus internship, CSU workers' compensation covers the student.
 Students paid by non-University sources even though working in a University facility or engaged in University projects are not covered by CSU's workers' compensation.
 Students paid by CSU and working at CSU are covered by the University's workers compensation.

-Online Intern Monthly Activity Report Form - Interns, please submit this report by the 2nd Monday of each month during your internship.
+Monthly Activity Reports will be due via RamCT on the 6th of each month for the preceding month.
 You are not expected to produce novels but should put some time (at least 15-30 minutes per month) and effort into these reports.
 Completing these reports will help you measure what you are actually learning.

 forms for employers

-Online Employer Evaluation of Intern Form - Employers please complete this form and submit it by the end of the semester (May 6th for Spring 2013).
+Online Employer Evaluation of Intern Form - Employers please complete this form and submit it by May 4th (Monday of the last week of classes).